photo by Laura Bianchi

 President, Tuscan Renaissance Academy

 David Mayernik is an artist, designer, author, and educator.
 With almost forty years of experience in art and design, he embodies the Renaissance ideal of thoughtful practice.
-Uniquely able to weave the arts and architecture together into a beautiful whole, his integrated practice of art and design is a model for the modern recovery of Old Master principles.
+Uniquely able to weave the arts and architecture together into a beautiful whole, his integrated practice of art and design is a model for the modern recovery of humanist principles.